CladernyJorn/SSL-GNN-Project/README.md

 - `main_ssl_gnn_train.py`: Includes main functions for different methods ( using a trainer class to organize all training and evaluation functions ).
 - `./models/`: *'.py'* models for different baseline models
+- `./datasets/`: functions for preparing datasets from different graph data
 - `./utils/` : Common functional tools
-  - `dataset.py`: functions for preparing datasets and dataloaders
+  - `load_data.py`: functions for preparing dataloaders
   - `augmentation.py`: functions for graph augmentations which are implemented with dgl
   - `utils.py`: common functions for training and evaluation ( like `build_args()`, `build_model(args)`)
+  - `localclustering.py`:  generate ego graph files for Local Clustering sampler
 - `./gnn_modules/`: common graph encoders implemented with dgl
   - including `gcn.py, gat.py, gin.py, dot_gat.py`, dot_gat is an equivalent implementations for gat
 - `./configs/`: tuned model settings for different baselines on different dataset, use `--use_cfg` to load it
-- `Effect_of_Saint_Sampler.ipynb`: a presentation document that tests the effects of the Saint Sampler method on the cora dataset of GRACE and GraphMAE

 ## References